 The Food & Drug Administration (FDA) thoroughly reviews medical devices and accessories for safety and effectiveness before approving them.
-However, counterfeit products do not undergo this scrutiny and can therefore lead to serious health issues including infection, injury, disability and even death.
+However, counterfeit products do not undergo this scrutiny.
+Therefore, they can lead to serious health issues including infection, injury, disability and even death.

 Are there actually counterfeit medical devices though?
 For many, the medical field is regarded as a sacred part of society that is generally safe.
 Sadly, this is not always the case as recent reports from the WHO (World Health Organization) are finding.
 Even as early as 2010, the WHO was reporting that 8% of all medical devices in circulation were in fact fake.

 “The existence of substandard and falsified (SF) medical products is an unacceptable risk to public health.
 They affect every region of the world, and medicines from all major therapeutic categories have been reported, including vaccines and diagnostics.
 They harm patients and undermine confidence in medical products, healthcare professionals and health systems.”World Health Organization https://www.who.int/medicines/regulation/ssffc/en/